Duration: 75mins-Variable | Caroline Bergvall: Lead artist, host | Dan Scott: recordings, ambisonic set-up | Speakers |

 A cross-disciplinary performative discussion using Attar’s poem as a starting point for discussion and sonic perceptual transformation.
 Commissioned by and premiered at the Whitstable Biennale 2018.

-Shadi Angelina Bazeghi (Iranian-Danish poet and translator), David Wallace (medievalist), Geoff Sample (ornithologist and environmental sound artist), Clyde Ancarno (sociolinguist, interspecies research), Cherry Smyth (poet, art writer and curator) and Adam Chodzko (visual artist) as well as a dawn chorus of birds and notably a Nightingale settled for the season at Stodmarsh.
+Shadi Angelina Bazeghi (Iranian-Danish poet and translator), David Wallace (medievalist), Geoff Sample (ornithologist and environmental sound artist), Clyde Ancarno (sociolinguist, interspecies research), Cherry Smyth (poet, art writer and curator) and Adam Chodzko (visual artist) as well as a recorded dawn chorus of birds and notably a Nightingale settled for the season at Stodmarsh.

 Set up ambisonically with sound artist Dan Scott, Conference (after Attar) develops into a cycle of sounds and vocal frequencies, including migratory songbirds of which a nightingale captured on their return to Kent this spring.
-A bassline runs through the space, a heavily down-pitched vocal songline based on medieval tonalities initially composed for Ragadawn by British composer Gavin Bryars, here reprised spatially.
-Singer: Peyee Chen.
+A bassline runs through the space, a heavily down-pitched vocal songline based on medieval tonalities initially composed for Ragadawn by British composer Gavin Bryars.

 “From compere to shaman!”